riqueps/epinio-pomerium/README.md

 **Note:** *epinio cli is not working due certificate validation issue*

-### Deploying Epinio - in dev mode with wildcard SSL certificates from letsencrypt
+### Deploying Epinio - with wildcard SSL certificates from letsencrypt
 `DNS_ZONE_NAME=maindomain.com DOMAIN=subdomain.maindomain.com make install-epinio`

 Note: Make sure you have the following fields in your Makefile